Alan David’s custom tailored suits are made from the finest fabrics and constructed by some of the best bespoke tailors in the industry.

 In Manhattan, custom suits are subjected to even more wear and tear so follow the above instructions and your suits will last two to three years longer.

-For any additional questions about custom suit maintenance, please contact Alan or Arnold at 212-227-4040.
+For any additional questions about suit care and custom suit maintenance, please contact Alan or Arnold at 212-227-4040.